chef/chef-web-docs/chef_master/source/knife_bootstrap.rst

    The URL to a custom installation script.

 ``-m URL``, ``--msi-url URL``
    Location of the Chef Infra Client MSI.
 The default templates will prefer to download from this location.
-The MSI will be downloaded from Chef.io if not provided (Windows).",
+The MSI will be downloaded from chef.io if not provided.

 ``--sudo``
    Execute a bootstrap operation with sudo.